1993 Azerbaijani coup d'état

 The 1993 Azeri coup d'état, also known as the Ganja Uprising, was a military coup led by Azerbaijani military commander Surat Huseynov.
 On June 4, 1993, Huseynov's forces led a march from the city of Ganja to the Azerbaijani capital of Baku in order to overthrow President Abulfaz Elchibey who was elected in independent Azerbaijan's first free election in 1992.

 The Russia-backed coup ousted Elchibey and installed Heydar Aliyev as president.
+Shortly afterwards, Russia would begin supporting coup attempts against Aliyev, such as the 1994 coup.

 Context

 Azerbaijan declared independence from the USSR in 1991 amid the dissolution of the Soviet Union.
 Later that year, Azerbaijan became embroiled in the First Nagorno-Karabakh War against the breakaway Republic of Nagorno-Karabakh backed by Armenian forces.

 In part due to unrest generated by the conflict, a coup d'état deposed the government of Ayaz Mutallibov, who was replaced in elections in 1992 by Abulfaz Elchibey.

 Prelude

 In the months leading up to the rebellion, divisions grew between Elchibey and top members of the Azerbaijani military apparatus, including Minister of Defense Rahim Gaziev and Captain Surat Huseynov, leader of the 709th Brigade.

 In February 1993, after military personnel reported accusations of insubordination implicating Huseynov and Gaziev, the Elchibey government took action to punish both leaders.
 Huseynov was ordered back to the capital Baku, but instead brought his troops to Ganja.
 Gaziev was removed from his post later that month.

-In March, an offensive by Armenian forces in the Kalbajar region of Azerbaijan adjoining Nagorno-Karabakh lead to the occupation of Kalbajar, successful in part due to Huseynov's departure.
-The disastrous defeat placed pressure on the Elchibey administration, which responded by declaring a national State of Emergency.
+In March, an offensive by Armenian forces in the Kalbajar region of Azerbaijan adjoining Nagorno-Karabakh led to the occupation of Kalbajar, successful in part due to Huseynov's departure.
+The disastrous defeat placed pressure on the Elchibey administration, which responded by declaring a national state of emergency.